markuplint/markuplint/packages/@markuplint/rules/src/wai-aria/README.md

 Warn if:

+-   Clear-cut violation.
     -   Use the role that doesn't exist in the spec.
     -   Use the abstract role.
--   Use the `aria-*` attribute that doesn't belong to a set role (or an implicit role).
+    -   Use the property/state that doesn't belong to a set role (or an implicit role).
--   [Optional] Use a bad value of the `aria-*` attribute.
+    -   Use an invalid value of the property/state .
--   [Optional] Use the not permitted role according to ARIA in HTML.
+    -   Use the not permitted role according to ARIA in HTML.
+-   Unrecommended.
--   [Optional] Set the implicit role explicitly.
+    -   Set the implicit role explicitly according to ARIA in HTML.

 There are settings about **ARIA in HTML** on [`@markuplint/html-spec`](https://github.com/markuplint/markuplint/tree/main/packages/%40markuplint/html-spec/src/aria-in-html).
 And you can disable them because that is draft yet.